dpai4/verification-laundering/README.md

 # Verification Laundering

-Anonymous code and frozen artifacts for the double-blind workshop submission **“Verification Laundering: When Passing a Test Certifies a False Agent Reflection.”**

 > **A passing test is evidence that a repair passes.
 It is not necessarily evidence that the diagnosis which motivated the repair was true.**